PierreMasselot/MCC-PMtoxicity/README.md

 # MCC-PMtoxicity

-R code and intermediary data performing the analysis from the paper **Air pollution mixture complexity and its effect on PM2.5-related mortality: a multi-country time-series study in 264 cities** published in *Environmental Epidemiology* (--doi--).
+R code and intermediary data performing the analysis from the paper **Air pollution mixture complexity and its effect on PM2.5-related mortality: a multi-country time-series study in 264 cities** published in *Environmental Epidemiology* (https://doi.org/10.1097/EE9.0000000000000342).

 ## Data